dispatchrun/wasi-go/README.md

 :battery: **Extensibility**

-The library separates the implementation of WASI from the WebAssembly runtime host module, so that implementations of the provided [WASI interface][system] don't have to worry about ABI concerns.
+The library separates the implementation of WASI from the WebAssembly runtime host module, so that implementations of the provided WASI interface don't have to worry about ABI concerns.
 The design makes it easy to wrap, augment and extend WASI.

 :electric_plug: **Sockets**